razaulazam/Computer_Screen_Control/README.md

 # Installation

-Open command prompt on Windows/terminal on Linux and type `pip install requirements.txt`.
+Open command prompt on Windows/terminal on Linux and type `pip install -r requirements.txt`.
 Make sure to change the path and reside in this folder before running this program.
 Run `restart_programs.py` and see the magic.